Rosacea Treatment and You

 Tretinoin (Avita, Retin-A), a retinoid, is used in some hard to treat cases.

 These topical treatments have side effects, like skin irritation.
 A few are not safe for women who are pregnant or planning to become pregnant.
-Talk to your doctor about the risks.
+Talk to your doctor about the risks. - Oral Antibiotics

 If your rosacea is more severe -- or doesn't respond to ointments -- your doctor might suggest antibiotic pills, though you might keep using skin treatments as well.